Pinetop-Lakeside, Arizona

 Pinetop–Lakeside is a town in Navajo County, Arizona, United States.
 According to 2020 census, the population of the town is 4,557.
 It was founded in 1984 when the neighboring towns of Pinetop and Lakeside merged.

 Pinetop–Lakeside is a popular summer resort and second-home area for Arizona desert residents.
 In 2002, a large forest fire, the Rodeo–Chediski Fire, threatened the town and forced an evacuation.
-The town is near extensive forests, and in normal times is a popular recreational area.